-When is best time of year to buy a house in Silicon Valley?
+When is best time of year to buy a house?

 Generally prices tend to be better over the end of year holidays, the first couple months of the year, and during the heat of the summer.
 That said, inventory tends to be lower so there is less to choose from on the market.
 Sellers who sell during winter months tend to be the most motivated to sell and move.
 So if you can find one you like during this time period, you may come out financially ahead of purchasing during prime selling seasons.

 How much do I need to put down as a downpayment in order to buy a house?

 Contrary to popular opinion, you don't always need 20% down to buy a house.
 If you're buying investment property, you'll need 25 to 30% to be sure.
 If you're buying residential property that you'll occupy, you can even buy with as little as 3.5% downpayment.
 Most people put 5 to 20% down, and the more you do, you'll have a better loan program with lower interest rate.
 Also keep in mind you'll need to qualify for your remaining loan amount based on income, assets, and your debt ratio.

 Do I need a good credit score in order to buy a house?